 Vigilance is needed

 Those who exhibit any of the above signs should pull over as soon as it is safe to do so.
-They are danger to themselves, other drivers and passengers.
+They are a danger to themselves, other drivers, and passengers.
 It is also recommended that victims in an accident or their families should contact an attorney if they suspect that the cause of the crash was another driver’s drowsiness.
-Depending on the details of the case, victims can seek damages for time away from work, medical expenses and other losses.
+Depending on the details of the case, victims can seek damages for time away from work, medical expenses, and other losses.